backdrop-contrib/date_all_day/README.txt

 date_display_range) have been expanded so they pass attributes and RDF mappings for the field, if any, to the theme.
-If RDF is installed and no other mappings are provided, the theme adds RDF information to mark both the From and To dates as 'xsd:dateTime' datatypes with the property of 'dc:date'.
+If RDF is installed and no other mappings are provided, the theme adds RDF information to mark both the Start and End dates as 'xsd:dateTime' datatypes with the property of 'dc:date'.

 To mark these as events instead, you could install the schemaorg